Structure of K\"ahler foliations with negative transverse Ricci curvature: Introduction

 In this situation, there exists exactly two closed leaves and the closure of the other leaves are Levi-Flat hypersurfaces.The natural transverse metric is induced by the Fubiny-study metric on $\mathbb P^1$ and thus coincides with its Ricci form.
 We don't know if this equidimensionality defect can occur when the Ricci form is semi-negative (but not quasi-negative). \item We cannot drop the homological orientability assumption, even if $X$ is complex and $\F$ is holomorphic.

 In order to justify this assertion, let us consider the examples of non-{K}ähler compact complex manifolds associated to number fields as constructed in \cite{OT} generalizing some examples of Inoue surfaces \cite{Ino}.
 We retain the presentation given in \cite{OT} and we refer to \textit{loc.cit.} for details.
+This example has been previously considered in \cite[\S5.5]{lobiancoetal2022} in relation with the study of the transverse action of the automorphisms group of a foliation (see the next subsection).

 Let $K$ be a number field, let $\sigma_1,\dots,\sigma_s$ be its real embeddings and $\sigma_{s+1},\dots,\sigma_{s+2t}$ its complex embeddings ($\sigma_{s+t+i}=\overline{\sigma_{s+i}}$).
 Let us assume that $s,t>0$.
 Let $\Hj$ be the Poincar\'e upper half-plane.
 Let $a \in \mathcal{O}_K$ acting on $\Hj^s\times \C^t$ as a translation by the vector $(\sigma_1(a),\dots,\sigma_{s+t}(a))$.
 Let $u \in \mathcal{O}_K^{*,+}$ be a totally positive unit (\emph{i.e.} $\sigma_i(u)>0$ for all real places).
-Then $u$ acts on $\Hj^s\times \C^t$ by $u.(z_1,\dots,z_{s+t})=(\sigma_1(u)z_1,\dots, \sigma_{s+t}(u)z_{s+t}).$ Moreover, as $t>0$, the set $\{ (\sigma_1(a),\dots,\sigma_{s}(a))\mid\ a\in \mathcal{O}_K \}$ is dense in ${ \mathbb R}^s$.
+Then $u$ acts on $\Hj^s\times \C^t$ by $u\cdot(z_1,\dots,z_{s+t})=(\sigma_1(u)z_1,\dots, \sigma_{s+t}(u)z_{s+t}).$ Moreover, as $t>0$, the set $\{ (\sigma_1(a),\dots,\sigma_{s}(a))\mid\ a\in \mathcal{O}_K \}$ is dense in ${ \mathbb R}^s$.
 For any subgroup $U$ of totally positive units, the semi-direct product $U \ltimes \mathcal{O}_K$ acts freely on $\Hj^s\times \C^t$.
 This subgroup $U$ is called admissible if the quotient space $X(K,U)$ is a compact complex manifold.
 In particular, admissible groups must have rank $s$.
 We can always find such admissible subgroups.

 The admissible group $U$ being given, the corresponding compact complex manifold support a transversely Hermitian symmetric foliation of complex codimension $s$ transversely locally modeled on $\Hj^s$ and which lifts to the vertical foliation on the universal cover $\Hj^s\times \C^t$.
 The leaves closure are thus codimension $s$ real submanifolds of $X$, namely $(2t+s)$-dimensional real tori fibering over the real $s$-dimensional torus ${ \mathbb T}^ s$.
 In any cases, these submanifolds fail to be holomorphic.